Dagala Thousand Lakes Trek – 13 Days

 DAY 07: PANKA – TALAKHA MONASTERY

-If there is a good weather, Kanchenjunga, Chomolhari and Jichu Drake should be visible from here.
-From Talakha peak we drop down steadily, sometimes steeply, to reach a mixed forest of fir, juniper, rhododendron, rose, bamboo and birch.
-Finally we reach Talakha Monastery whose shy monks, tremendous views over the Thimphu valley and outdoor bathtub make for a memorable stay.
+If there is good weather, Kanchenjunga, Chomolhari and Jichu Drake should be visible from here.
+From Talakha peak we drop down steadily, sometimes steeply, to reach a mixed forest of fir, juniper, rhododendron, rose, bamboo, and birch.
+Finally, we reach Talakha Monastery whose shy monks, tremendous views over the Thimphu valley and outdoor bathtub make for a memorable stay.
 Overnight at a campsite near the monastery.